bihanikeshav/TwitchSnipBot/README.md

 ### Web app

-Reads chat anonymously over Twitch IRC and captures the stream from its HLS playlist — no screen share, no auth.
+Reads chat anonymously over Twitch IRC and captures the stream from its HLS playlist (no screen share, no auth).
 A statistical chat-spike detector flags moments; the matching slice is remuxed to MP4 in-browser with ffmpeg.wasm.
 Session state is shareable and refresh-safe via the URL (`/?c=<channel>`).
 Runs on Cloudflare Pages, with Pages Functions proxying the Twitch and ffmpeg-core requests.

 #### CS mode  *(under development)*

 A companion view at `/cs` for CS2 / CS:GO.
-Paste an HLTV match URL plus the match's Twitch channel; it connects to HLTV's public scorebot **client-side** (socket.io, reusing the browser's `cf_clearance` cookie — visit the HLTV match page once first) for a live kill/round feed and scoreboard, alongside the same chat detection.
+Paste an HLTV match URL plus the match's Twitch channel; it connects to HLTV's public scorebot **client-side** (socket.io, reusing the browser's `cf_clearance` cookie, so visit the HLTV match page once first) for a live kill/round feed and scoreboard, alongside the same chat detection.
 Clips auto-fire on aces, 4Ks, 3Ks, clutches, defuses, and chat spikes, each tagged by type.
 Shareable via `/cs?m=<matchId>&c=<channel>`.

 ### CLI  *(alpha)*